Flowers in the Attic (2014 film): Casting

-Flowers in the Attic was first announced on July 23, 2013 as a television film for the Lifetime network.
+Flowers in the Attic was announced on July 23, 2013, as a television film for the Lifetime network.
 It was also announced that the film would star Heather Graham as Corrine Dollanganger and Ellen Burstyn as Olivia Foxworth.
 It was also announced that the film would be directed by Deborah Chow and written by Kayla Alpert.

-On August 14 it was announced that Kiernan Shipka and Mason Dye had been cast as Cathy and Chris respectively.
+On August 14, it was announced that Kiernan Shipka and Mason Dye had been cast as Cathy and Chris respectively.
 During the same month, it was announced that Dylan Bruce had joined the cast as Bart Winslow, Corrine's love interest.

 Release

 Broadcast

 In its original televised airing, the film was watched by 6.06 million total viewers, and had a rating (percentage) of 1.9 in the 18-49 age demographic.
 At the time, it was cable's number-one original movie performance since the October 2012 premiere of Steel Magnolias.